 Importing Your Manuscript

-It’s easy to import your manuscript into Vellum: simply use the standard Open… dialog and choose any file with a .docx extension.
-Or, as you may have already done in the tutorial, drop your manuscript onto the Vellum icon.
-Files with the .docx extension are often created by Microsoft Word, but other programs can create them as well, including Scrivener and Pages.
+Vellum can import any file with a .docx extension.
+These kinds of files are often created by Microsoft Word, but other word processing applications can create them as well, including Scrivener and Pages.

 - Reimporting Your Word File